nodrogluap/OpenDBA/README.md

 ![Four methods of computing the DTW cost matrix in parallel, with different memory access patterns](docs/opendba_mem_algo.png)

-In this way, thousands of sequence pair cost matrices be compared in parallel in minutes on GPUs with only a few GB of GPU RAM.
+In this way, thousands of sequence pair cost matrices are computed in parallel in minutes on GPUs with only a few GB of GPU RAM.
 If multiple GPUs are available on one machine they will be automatically used to scale the speedup almost linearly.

 2. Many DTW and DBA implementations speedup computation and reduce memory burden by restricting the DTW Cost Matrix calculation with an Itakura Parallogram or a Sakoe-Chiba band, which limits validity of the multiple alignment to sequences that are effectively the same end-to-end once small sequence compressions and attentuations (time warps) are considered.
 Because OpenDBA computes the full DTW cost matrix, unrestricted subsequence alignment is possible in the first sequence of the pair (i.e. incurring no penalty if the best alignment is not end-to-end in the pair's first sequence).
 In DTW parlance, these are special alignment states called "open start" and "open end".
 To our knowledge, this is the first implementation of DBA that allows open start and open end alignments, hence OpenDBA.